thomaslee87/MachineLearning/README.md

-thomaslee's path of Machine Learning
+# thomaslee's path of Machine Learning

+---

     Codes are maily written by Python or Octave.

+## SPIKE

+    We are learning data mining here for interest.